datapartners-ch/email-agent-llm-arbiter/README.md

 2. Reconstruct conversation threads — even when technical fields are missing
 3. Identify or tag key events (e.g. proposal, approval, confirmation, rejection, request)
 4. Optionally use an **LLM Arbiter (Google Gemini)** to validate ambiguous relationships between emails
+5. Demonstrate a **basic RAG-like interaction**, where the system can answer simple natural language questions based on the reconstructed threads.

 The solution should demonstrate your ability to design, structure, and document a modular Python-based pipeline.